lordofwizard/note/Unit 1-Intro.md

 # Introduction to computer graphics.

 * what is computer graphics.
+    Anything that is not text on display is treated as Computer Graphics.
     It is like an branch of computer science which helps in making the information to the user more easy to read and stuff.

 ---
 * Pixel / Pel.